zegetech/zegetech.github.io/_posts/2018-11-12-cloud-cloud-computing.md

 Anything or Everything as a service(XaaS).
 A general term for all the above service models and other services offered over the cloud.There are a vast number of tools and technologies that are and can be offered over the cloud.Database as a Service (DBaaS),Malware as a Service (MaaS), Disaster Recovery as a Service (DRaaS), Communications as a Service (CaaS) and Network as a Service (NaaS).This is the future of cloud computing.
 It aims at offering evrything as a service.

 ![everything as a service](/assets/images/blog/cloud-computing/everything.jpeg){:class="img-responsive center"}

+## Cloud Testing.

+Cloud testing refers to the testing of cloud based applications.
+Cloud based applications are those that use resources provided in the cloud, ranging from infrastructure to softwares. cloud based application testing can be offered as a service in the cloud or done locally.Some of the tests done to ensure that the applications are viable include:
+1. performance testing.
+2. load testing.
+3. capacity testing.
+4. fail-over testing.
+5. Application security testing.
+6. Latency testing.
+7. Browser testing.

+Some popular cloud testing service providers are;[Apica System](https://www.apicasystems.com/),[Load Storm](https://loadstorm.com/),[SOASTA](https://www.akamai.com/us/en/products/web-performance/cloudtest.jsp),[NeoLoad](https://www.neotys.com/solutions/cloud-load-testing).

+Tools that can be used locally to carry out these tests include:[vagrant](https://iaas.readthedocs.io/en/latest/team/development/vagrant/testing.html) which acts as a glue layer between different virtualization solutions,[virtual box](https://www.virtualbox.org/wiki/VirtualBox) and [VMware](https://www.vmware.com/) which are crossplatform virtualization tools.